Home » Young Driver Insurance

 Your choice of car

 New car models are placed in insurance groups between 1 (cheapest to insure) and 50 (the most expensive).
-If you’re looking to save money on your car insurance, particularly if you’re looking for a new car, it’s worth doing some research to find out what group the car is in.
+If you’re shopping for a new car, you could save on cover by researching what insurance group different cars are in. .

-Although it may seem tempting, newer, more powerful cars may look good, but are typically more expensive to insure.
-So bear this in mind when you’re shopping around.
+Although newer, more powerful cars may look good, they’re typically more expensive to insure.
+Bear this in mind when you’re making your decision.

 Add a named driver to your insurance policy

-When you take out insurance with us, we’ll ask you if you want to add a named driver to your policy.
-Adding a more experienced driver with a claim-free history, such as a parent, guardian or older sibling may help reduce the cost of your insurance.
+When you take out young driver’s insurance with us, we’ll ask you if you want to add a named driver to your policy.
+Adding a more experienced driver with a claim-free history, such as a parent, guardian or older sibling, may reduce the cost of your premium.

-But, don’t declare them as the main driver as this misleads the insurer and you could be accused of ‘fronting’, which can invalidate your insurance.
+You mustn’t declare them as the main driver, though, as this misleads the insurer and you could be accused of ‘fronting’, which can invalidate your insurance.

 Consider paying a higher voluntary excess